-Pavel “Volat” is the sixth Belarusian fighter killed defending Ukraine from the Russian aggression.
+Pavel “Volat” is the sixth Belarusian fighter killed defending Ukraine from Russian aggression.

 Illia “Litvin” Khrenau, who was also just 27 years old, was killed on 3 March in a fight near Bucha, just nine days after the war broke out.
 He had lived in Ukraine for many years and enlisted on the very first day of the Russian invasion.
 His body could not even be retrieved from the battleground under heavy fire.
 Only in April, after the region was won back, Illia’s body was found and finally buried.

-Aliaksei “Tur” Skoblia, 31, a medic and military instructor for the Ukrainian armed forces, died defending Kyiv.
-During the week before his death, he had saved ten fellow soldiers.
+Aliaksei “Tur” Skoblia, 31, a medic and military instructor for the Ukrainian Armed Forces, died defending Kyiv.
+During the week before his death, he saved ten fellow soldiers.
 On 13 March, Skoblia’s group was ambushed while carrying out a combat mission.
 Despite a serious wound, he was able to cover the retreat of other fighters – all of them survived.
 The President of Ukraine Volodymyr Zelensky posthumously awarded Aliaksei the Hero of Ukraine title.